directus/directus/.changeset/long-toes-pull.md

 '@directus/app': patch
 ---

-Fixed live preview accessed through bookmarked collections
+Fixed an endless refresh loop in the live preview of an item accessed through a bookmarked view